King County Flood Control District

 Learn about the economic effects of flooding on King County businesses and the region's overall economy.

 The King County Flood Control District (KCFCD) is an independent special purpose district of the State of Washington, as authorized by Chapter 86.15 of the Revised Code of Washington (RCW).
 RCW 86.15 authorizes the King County Council to be the District’s board of supervisors, the governing body for the KCFCD.
 In addition, the District’s governance structure is comprised of an advisory committee, King County staff, and basin technical committees.

-- Governance details, chart of governance structure and map of King County basins
+- Governance details, chart of governance structure, map of King County basins, and annual reports

 Schedule and Timeline